Smoking Cessation at UHC

 Nicorette Gum® and nicotine patch therapies provide nicotine dosage that is safe for reducing cravings and allows for reducing the number of cigarettes smoked during a day.

 NRT therapy is safe because it eliminates taking in tar, carbon monoxide, cyanide, arsenic, formaldehyde, ammonia, and benzene into the lungs and bloodstream.

-free sessions.
 The program starts with a traditional Chinese medicine

 evaluation.
 Based on this evaluation a uniquely personal treatment is

 The treatment technique uses very thin needles of varying lengths inserted into selected points of the body to help balance the body’s energy.
 In addition, a specialized auricular (ear) treatment is administered which specifically addresses addictions by detoxifying and curbing cravings.

 Acupressure is taught so that the client can practice every day, between weekly treatments, to curb the desire to smoke.

 Fees*: Students, $60 per session/Faculty, Staff, Visitors, $75 per session

 The techniques taught to help delay and/or eliminate the smoking of a cigarette in any given moment are:

 - diaphragmatic breathing